-2.8 Benefits to the Town of Wareham
+2.5 Benefits to the Municipalities

-The Haven Center looks forward to working cooperatively with the Town of Wareham to ensure that The Haven Center operates as a responsible, contributing member of the community.
-The Haven Center anticipates establishing a mutually beneficial relationship with the municipalities in exchange for permitting The Haven Center to site and operate.
+Haven Center looks forward to working cooperatively with local municipalities to ensure that Haven Center operates as a responsible, contributing member of the community.
+Haven Center anticipates establishing a mutually beneficial relationship with the municipalities in exchange for permitting Haven Center to site and operate.
 The municipalities stand to benefit in various ways, including but not limited to the following:

 - a.
 Jobs.
-The Haven Center estimates initially adding 15 25 full-time jobs for qualified local residents, in addition to hiring qualified, local contractors and vendors. - b.
+Haven Center estimates adding 15 25 full-time jobs for qualified local residents, in addition to hiring qualified, local contractors and vendors. - b.
 Host Community Agreement.
-A Host Community Agreements under which The Haven Center will make significant community impact payments to the Town will provide additional financial benefits beyond local property taxes to fund a variety of community and local programs, services, or organizations. - c.
-Access to Quality, Tested Legal Product for Consumers.
-The Haven Center will ensure that consumers are able to purchase consistent, high-quality marijuana and marijuana products that are regulated and tested for cannabinoid content and contaminants.
-This will help to eliminate the current black market, in which marijuana products are not tested.
+A Host Community Agreements under which Haven Center will make significant community impact payments to the municipality will provide additional financial benefits beyond local property taxes to fund a variety of community and local programs, services, or organizations. - c.
+Access to Quality Legal Product for Consumers.
+Haven Center will ensure only qualified consumers ages 21 and over and registered patients and caregivers are able to purchase consistent, high-quality marijuana and marijuana products that are regulated and tested for cannabinoid content and contaminants.
+This will help to eliminate the current black market, in which consumers and patients are not required to verify their age and marijuana products are not tested. - d.
+Local Sales Tax Revenue.
+The municipality will receive additional tax revenue through the adoption of a local sales tax of up to 3% on each retail sale to consumers. - e.

-- d.
 Control.
-In addition to the Commission, the Wareham Police Department and other municipal departments will have oversight over The Haven Center's security systems and processes. - e.
+In addition to the Commission, the Police Department and other municipal departments will have oversight over Haven Center's security systems and processes. - f.
 Responsibility.
-The Haven Center is comprised of experienced professionals who will be thoroughly background checked and vetted by the Commission. - f.
+Haven Center is comprised of experienced professionals who will be thoroughly background checked and vetted by the Commission. - g.
 Economic Development.
-The Haven Center's project will revitalize the surrounding area and contribute to the overall economic development of the local community.
+Haven Center's project will revitalize the surrounding area and contribute to the overall economic development of the local community.

-2.9 Zoning and Local Compliance
+2.6 Zoning and Local Compliance

-The Haven Center's facility will comply with the zoning regulations set forth in the Wareham Zoning Bylaws and will not be located within 500 feet of an existing school providing education to children in kindergarten through Grade 12.
+In each municipality, Haven Center's establishment will comply with the zoning regulations set forth in the Zoning Bylaws and will not be located within 500 feet of an existing school providing education to children in kindergarten through Grade 12 (unless the municipality adopts an ordinance or by-law that reduces the distance requirement).

-As required by the local zoning, The Haven Center will apply for a Special Permit from the Zoning Board of Appeals as well as any other local permits, approvals, registrations or certificates required to site and operate a Marijuana Establishment at the proposed location.
-The Haven Center will comply with all conditions and standards set forth in any required local permit or approval.
+As required by the local zoning, Haven Center will apply for a Special Permit from the Special Permit Granting as well as any other local permits, approvals, registrations or certificates required to site and operate a Marijuana Establishment at the proposed location.
+Haven Center will comply with all conditions and standards set forth in any required local permit or approval.

-The Haven Center has met with local officials and community members to discuss its plans for a proposed Marijuana Establishment, and The Haven Center will execute the required Host Community Agreement with the Town.
-The Haven Center will continue to work cooperatively with various municipal departments, boards, and officials to ensure that the establishment is compliant with all local laws, regulations, rules, and codes with respect to design, construction, operation, and security.
+Haven Center has met with local officials and community members to discuss its plans for a proposed Marijuana Establishment, and Haven Center has executed the required Host Community Agreement with the municipality.
+Haven Center will continue to work cooperatively with various municipal departments, boards, and officials to ensure that the establishment is compliant with all local laws, regulations, rules, and codes with respect to design, construction, operation, and security.

-The Haven Center has also retained the law firm Vicente Sederberg LLC to assist with ongoing compliance with local zoning requirements.
+Haven Center has also retained the law firm Vicente Sederberg LLC to assist with ongoing compliance with local zoning requirements.